julianeon/julianeon/product_support.md

 _Think of it like the barista who greets you by your name, starts whipping up your normal order, and then asks a follow up question about something you talked about during your last visit._

-It's important to make every customer feel appreciated by asking the right questions, updating enough for the conversation to feel alive, and making sure the resolution is something they can feel positive about by the end.
+It's important to make every customer feel appreciated by asking the right questions, updating enough for the conversation to feel alive, and making the resolution something they can feel positive about by the end.

 Language is important too: be polite, but don't overdo the stuffy language, because that can sound like a copy-pasted template.